island-is/island.is/libs/auth-api-lib/seeders/README.md

 You can define clients and scopes for production using seed migrations in the `seeders/data` folder.

 These are generally "island.is" clients and scopes that need to be deployed to our dev, staging and prod environments.
-Other organisations will eventually get access to a self-service interface and should not need to manage their data in all IDS environments.
+Other organisations can get access to a self-service interface and should manage their data through that.

+Note that even though it is possible to create machine clients using this method we do not recommend doing so as the client secret will need to be manually added to a parameter storage.

 ## Defining seed migrations

 First, create a TypeScript module with a file name describing your new client or scope, prefixed with `client-` or `scope-` respectively.
 E.g. `scope-finance.ts`.

-{% hint style="info" %}
 The filename is important in that Sequelize uses the filename to deduplicate seed migrations.
 Each seed migration runs only once in each environment.
 This means you should avoid renaming migrations after they've run in some environments.
-{% endhint %}

-{% hint style="info" %}
 Seed migrations run in alphabetized order based on file names, which means that `client-*.ts` migrations are run before `scope-*.ts` migrations.

 If you're creating data that is connected and migrated in the same release, make sure that one (e.g. the client) is created first and then connect them when creating the other one (e.g. the `addToClients` option on the scope).
-{% endhint %}

-{% hint style="warning" %}
 It is not possible to import any modules from outside the `seeders/data` folder since everything in this folder is transpiled manually into the dist folder during build.
-{% endhint %}

 ### Creating clients